YasafVol/dc20/projectPlan/techDesignDebt.md

     *   Does not leverage Melt UI's accessibility features and primitive logic for the affected components in the initial implementation.
     *   Requires manual implementation of behaviors that Melt UI primitives would normally provide (e.g., keyboard navigation, ARIA attributes for radio groups).
     *   The UI components in `src/lib/components/ui/` that were intended as wrappers for Melt UI primitives are currently incomplete or non-functional due to this issue.
+    *   This issue was initially logged as TD-006 and TD-007 by the user.
 *   **Proposed Future Solution/Refinement:**
     1. Investigate the root cause of the Melt UI SSR issue in the SvelteKit environment.
 This may involve consulting Melt UI documentation, community forums, or experimenting with different import/initialization patterns for SSR.
     2. Once a solution or workaround is found, refactor the affected UI wrapper components (`src/lib/components/ui/`) to correctly integrate the Melt UI primitives in an SSR-compatible manner.